-Can I take my wrapped car through a car wash?
+Can I take my wrapped car through a car wash or use a pressure washer to clean it?

 Aftercare/Cleaning of your new wrap: